in28minutes/spring-interview-guide/7.qna/qna.md

 ****

-### 8.What are Bean Factory and Application Context?
+### 8. What are Bean Factory and Application Context?
 There are two parts of IOC Container -
 #### 1. BeanFactory
 - **Basic Container**: Provides fundamental IoC capabilities.